csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 In order to further improve the memory access speed, most modern CPUs have not only one, but multiple levels of cache.

 Moving data into and out from the caches is handled by the hardware, and programmer cannot directly control it.
 However, the way that the data and computations are organized in the program code can have an effect on how efficiently the caches can be utilized.
+TODO: Is this example too complex?
+As an example, if we are simulating particles in three dimensions, the coordinates of the particles can be stored either in three lists of N numbers (each list containing the x, y, or z coordinate of the N particles) or in N lists of three numbers (each list containing the three coordinates of a single particle).
+Depending on the computations done with the coordinates, the different data layouts can have different behaviour with the caches.

 ## Memory hierarchy pyramid